SummaryRead the full fact sheet

 Young children and lead exposure

 Lead exposure can permanently damage the brain and impair intellectual development.
-For children the risk of exposure to lead and the health effects of exposure can depend on their environment, stage of development or behaviours.
+For children the risk of exposure to lead and the health effects of exposure can depend on their environment, stage of development and behaviours.
 Children under five years of age are especially vulnerable to lead exposure because:

 - they frequently put their hands, and held objects, to their mouth

 - they absorb and retain more lead from their gut and airways than adults do